 Residency sessions and workshops will be announced on this website at the beginning of each operational year.
 See further information on the home page under workshops/residencies.

-Those artists, architects or designers that want to be considered for a residency, must send us an email including either a simple pdf portfolio example or a reference to the website where samples of their work can be viewed.
+Those artists, architects or designers that want to be considered for a residency, must send us an email application including either a simple pdf portfolio example or a reference to the website where samples of their work can be viewed.
+Applicants also need to provide one letter of reference submitted by email.
 All prospective candidates are listed in our records.

-Residency/workshop fees should be paid with a wire transfer for foreign participants or with a direct transfer for Icelandic participants, at least 4 weeks before the start of each session.
+Residency/workshop fees should be paid with a credit card or wire transfer for foreign participants or with a direct transfer for Icelandic participants, at least 4 weeks before the start of each session.